18F/18f.gsa.gov/pages/vendor-acquisition-support.md

 |1 year <br>$2M|We will support you through issuance of the package, and potentially to award, based on your contracting office’s timelines|
 |2 years <br>$3M+|Full cycle; we will support you through issuance, award, onboarding, and post award management|

+We can work with your contracting office or we can buy your solution through GSA's own contracting shop.
+Costs vary based on timelines and acquisition needs, so please contact us for more information.
+The previous chart illustrates what you’ll achieve with each level of investment.

 To take the next step, email us at <a href="mailto:inquiries18F@gsa.gov">inquiries18F@gsa.gov</a>.

 {% endcapture %}